+- Web media, in conjunction with the Web Committee, particularly supporting the maintenance and possible renovation/re-organisation of the ligo.org website; - Social media, particularly supporting our @LIGO, Facebook and Instagram output, including: social media support for O3 alerts and dissemination of educational 'primers' to assist with managing public expectations for O3 science; assisting with answering question@ligo.org queries; supporting the embryonic "Humans of LIGO" initiative; monitoring the accuracy and consistency of Wikipedia and other non-LSC pages; - Printed material and multi-lingual material, particularly the timely and efficient production and dissemination of science summaries and other resources associated with detection papers and other upcoming collaboration papers, and their translation into multiple languages.
+(Our approach to these tasks will require significant streamlining for O3); - Promoting development of audio, video, VR, web/phone apps, video games, planetarium shows, and other innovative approaches that communicate LIGO science;

-- Web media, in conjunction with the Web Committee, particularly supporting the maintenance of the ligo.org website; - Social media, particularly supporting our @LIGO and Facebook output, assisting with answering question@ligo.org queries, and monitoring the accuracy and consistency of Wikipedia and other non-LSC pages; - Citizen science, particularly supporting further development of Gravity Spy and maintaining and promoting the LIGO Open Science Center including (through e.g. moderation and proactive and reactive support for software development) a possible LOSC User Group; - Developing a bank of "approved" graphics, multimedia and other resources, on all aspects of gravitational-wave science, suitable for LVC colleagues to use in public lectures.
-(See also Chapter 7). - Encouraging and supporting the presentation of public lectures to general audiences by LSC colleagues
+- Citizen science, particularly supporting further development of Gravity Spy and maintaining and promoting the LIGO Open Science Center âĂŞ including (through e.g. moderation and proactive and reactive support for software development) a possible LOSC User Group; - Developing a bank of "approved" graphics, multimedia and other resources, on all aspects of gravitational-wave science, suitable for LVC colleagues to use in public lectures; - Support LSC presence at major science festivals, exhibitions and other high-profile public events that attract large audiences; - Encouraging and supporting the presentation of public lectures to general audiences by LSC colleagues; - Updating, refreshing and (depending on funding availability) replacing elements of the LIGO traveling exhibit(s), and creating more flexible resources for LSC use at science festivals and other F2F events including exhibits presented in partnership with colleagues in other GW research communities.